Return to front page Program Overview Secure Ordering Demo Download

 A good overview on Insider TA's concepts and functionality can also be found in various program reviews (the first one published in June 1996) by Technical Analysis of STOCKS & COMMODITIES magazine.
 The latest of these reviews is in their November 1999 issue.

-Insider TA Professional and Standard edition can download free ASCII data from the IEX Cloud and Alpha Vantage data services.
-This new feature is fully documented in the help documentation that is provided with the Insider TA demo software.
+Insider TA Professional and Standard edition can download free ASCII data from Alpha Vantage.
+(Note: IEX Cloud has changed their business model recently, making it less desirable for Insider TA.)
+This utility is fully documented in the help documentation that is provided with the Insider TA demo software.
 After installing, open up the help and search for ASCII File Downloader.

 Back to top